MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-nodejs-app-studio.md

 Where:

-MICROSOFT_BOT_APP_ID and MICROSOFT_BOT_APP_PASSWORD is the ID and password, respectively, for your bot.
+MICROSOFT_APP_ID and MICROSOFT_APP_PASSWORD is the ID and password, respectively, for your bot.
 NODE_DEBUG will show you what's happening in your bot in the Visual Studio Code debug console.
 NODE_CONFIG_DIR points to the directory at the root of the repository (by default, when the app is run locally, it looks for it in the src folder).